ayush9h/Flight-Delay-Prediction-System/README.md

 ```

-3. You can run the notebook from the notebooks directory or run ```python main.py``` and enter the Zenml Dashboard with username "default".
+3. You can run the notebook from the notebooks directory or run ```python main.py```.

+4. To start the zenml dashboard locally on windows, write  ```zenml up --blocking``` and enter the Zenml Dashboard with username "default".

 ## Features of the system